 When we lost Ozone we lost a fearless graffiti writer and as it turns out a pretty perceptive art critic.

 Ozone – rest in peace“.

-- A small number of Banksy’s works can be seen in the movie Children of Men, including a stenciled image of two policemen kissing and another stencil of a child looking down a shop.
+- A small number of Banksy’s works can be seen in the movie Children of Men, including a stencilled image of two policemen kissing and another stencil of a child looking down at a shop.

 - In the 2007 film Shoot ‘Em Up starring Clive Owen, Banksy’s tag can be seen on a dumpster in the film’s credits.